If you’re planning to apply for credit soon — like taking out a loan, credit card or mortgage — your credit score might be on your mind.

-Further, because different lenders may look for different things in their potential customers, and have very different attitudes to risk, you may be refused credit by one and accepted by another.
+But even then, different lenders look for different things when they assess potential customers.
+Not to mention that lenders have varied attitudes towards ‘risk’.
+So you may be refused credit by one, and accepted by another.

-That said, credit scores are helpful indicators as to how healthy your credit history is, and therefore the likelihood of your application being accepted.
+That said, credit scores are helpful for showing you how healthy your credit report is looking, and they give you an idea of your general creditworthiness.

 What does a good credit score mean?